innerspacetrainings/Prace.js/README.md

 - users `string[]`: A list of required users.
 It requires **at least one** of the users in the array.
 - teams `string[]`: A list of required teams.
 It requires **at least one** of the users in the array.
 Can be the name or the slug.

-This fields are not case sensitive.
+These fields are not case sensitive.

 ### Additions `number`